Osomudeya/azure-hub-spoke-terraform/README.md

 **Problem:** SSH connection fails with "Permission denied" or NSG blocks access.

-**Root Cause:** Your public IP address changes (home network, VPN, etc.), and the NSG rule only allows your original IP.
+**Root Cause:** Public IP address changes (home network, VPN, etc.), and the NSG rule only allows original IP.

-**Automatic Solution (GitHub Actions):** The workflow automatically detects your current IP using `curl https://api.ipify.org` and passes it to Terraform.
+**Solution (GitHub Actions):** The workflow automatically detects my current IP using `curl https://api.ipify.org` and passes it to Terraform.
 No manual intervention needed when deploying via GitHub Actions.

-**Manual Solution (Local Terraform Runs):** If running Terraform locally, update the `admin_source_ip` variable:

 ```bash
 # Get your current public IP